The Riverboat trip

 This is part of a chain of posts linked together by word association.
 The

-previous link in the chain was here.
+here.
 If you want to write another link here's

 what to do: Find a word, phrase or theme from this post to inspire your